RominaSSBatista/Neotropics-thrushes-Project/README.md

 *	American Museum of Natural History, AMNH, New York, NY, USA ([AMNH](http://www.amnh.org/science/divisions/vertzoo/#collections)).

 We also would like to thank [Mats Töpel](http://matstopel.se/), for his support with bioinformatics computer cluster [Albiorix](http://albiorix.bioenv.gu.se/) at the Department of Biological and Environmental Sciences, University of Gothenburg and his constructive advice that greatly helped to improve this repository.

-I also would like to thank [Chrysoula Gubili](http://www.marianilab.org/#!chrysoula-gubili/mo1in) for her constructive advice and support to improve the Bioinformatic's Workflow.

 ---